revertinc/revert/README.md

 -   Go-to-market tools like CRMs (Salesforce, Hubspot).
 -   Communication tools (Slack, MS Teams)
 -   Ticketing tools like (Jira, Asana)

+> We believe an **open source unified API** enables us to cover the long tail of third party APIs while empowering engineers to customise the integration code we offer out of the box.
+This way engineers can use us over building everything from scratch.

 ### 📺 Demo